DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep_clean.md

-E. J. Finkel, P. W. Eastwick, B. R. Karney, H. T. Reis and S. Sprecher, ‘Online Dating A Critical Analysis From the Perspective of Psychological Science.’
-Psychological Science in the Public Interest, 13(1), (2012):
+E. J. Finkel, P. W. Eastwick, B. R. Karney, H. T. Reis and S. Sprecher, ‘Online Dating A Critical Analysis From the Perspective of Psychological Science.’ *Psychological Science in the Public Interest*, 13(1), (2012):
 3-66.

 Fiore, Andrew T., and Judith S. Donath.
 ‘Homophily in online dating: when do you like someone like yourself?.’ *CHI'05 Extended Abstracts on Human Factors in Computing Systems*.
 ACM, 2005.

-Lovink, Geert, and Sabine Niederer.
-Video vortex reader: Responses to YouTube.
+Lovink, Geert, and Sabine Niederer. *Video vortex reader: Responses to YouTube*.
 Amsterdam: Institute of Network Cultures, 2008.

 Lovink, Geert, and Miriam Rasch.
 Unlike us reader: social media monopolies and their alternatives.
-No. 8.
-Institute of Network Cultures, 2013.
+No. 8. *Institute of Network Cultures*, 2013.

 J. A. Hall, N. Park, H. Song and M. J. Cody, ‘Strategic